 Some of us truly understand shame.
 It’s like we have been dipped in it, we have wallowed in it and things are sticking to us.
 We live out our lives in disgrace and in the sense of nasty embarrassment which we can’t truly resolve.
 And it affects all that we do, even in those rare moments we are not aware of it.

 I honestly wish I was “teflon.”
-I would love to have a ‘non-stick’ heart.
-There is however, a constant sense of being totally insufficient as a person.
-It is a very deep awareness of being defective and unworthy.
+(I would love to have a ‘non-stick’ heart.)
+There is often a constant sense of being totally insufficient as a person.
+It seems I can develop a deep awareness of being defective and unworthy.
 Many of us feel this way all the time.
-It is welded to us, and we keep trying to figure how to break that dark bond that’s on our hearts and minds.
+It is painfully welded to us, and we keep trying to figure how to break that dark bond that’s on our hearts and minds.

 I read recently, that chemists are trying very hard to develop a drug that would erase bad memories.
-The thinking is that people suffering from PTSD will find freedom from very ugly events.
+The thinking is that people suffering from PTSD and other mental illnesses will find freedom from very ugly events.
 Many of us, at certain points in our lives, truly absorb the evil.
 Some of us end up in prison, others are addicted, and a few go ahead and commit suicide.
-Shame when its at its best can completely incapacitate and destroy a person.
+Shame truly is at its best when it can completely incapacitate and destroy a person.

 Shame is a monster that is constantly tracking us.
 At times we can put some distance between us.
 But occasionally it leaps up on our backs and drags us down.
 We are humiliated with our guilt.
 That is precisely when we should scream out for help.